CCA Tips for Covid-19

-The purpose of the Canoe Cruisers is to unite persons interested in paddling the Potomac River Basin and adjacent watershed.
+The purpose of the Canoe Cruisers is to unite persons interested in paddling the Potomac River Basin and adjacent watersheds.
 Our trip coordinators willingly and enthusiastically manage paddling outings to the safety and enjoyment of the participants.

 All participants on the trip explicitly acknowledge and accept that boating is hazardous.
-Changing conditions, cold, high water and other hazards, sometimes in remote locations, can make rescue difficult.
+Changing conditions, cold, high water and hazards, sometimes in remote locations, can make rescue difficult.

 Participants are responsible for learning and practicing the techniques necessary to recognize and avoid paddling hazards.
 Participants are responsible for acquiring boating safety and rescue skills commensurate with the level of difficulty of the river on which they are paddling.
 Participants are responsible for learning about proper equipment under generally accepted safe boating standards.